Huguitis/aoi.js-documentation/src/functions/Calling/addCmdReactions.md

 ## Example

-This will add the given emojis to the bot's response ("Hello!"):
+This will add the given emojis to the author's response ("Hello!"):

 ```javascript
 bot.command({